-The Award-winning Full-colour facsimile edition of Eton College Library MS. 178 produced by Diamm Publications, with an extensive illustrated introductory study by Magnus Williamson.
-In Full bonded leather binding (£270) or buckram binding (£195).
-Please click on 'read more' to add to basket.
+The Award-winning Full-colour facsimile edition of Eton College Library MS. 178 produced by DIAMM Publications, with an extensive illustrated introductory study by Magnus Williamson.
+In bonded leather binding (only damaged copies left in leather) or buckram binding (£195).

 This publication was awarded the 2011 Claude V Palisca Prize by the American Musicological Society.

 SCROLL DOWN FOR AVAILABILITY OF SLIGHTLY DAMAGED 'SECONDS'